Santa with Muscles: Plot

 Blake helps out when the orphanage gets attacked by Blight and Vial, but he manages to fend off their attacks.
 Taylor heads off to deal with Ebner Frost at his mansion, but Blake catches him and has Lenny take him back to the orphanage.
 Blake asks the kids if there’s anything special about the place, and the kids mention an underground vault.
-They kids figured out the three combination numbers, but they have trouble with the fourth.
+The kids figured out the three combination numbers, but they have trouble with the fourth.
 Blake figures out the fourth number and opens the vault to reveal geode-like magical crystals.
 Blake stays to figure out how he knew the combination, while Lenny goes upstairs with the rest of the group.

-The next morning, Blake fends off another attack from Blight and his henchmen but a decorated Santa Claus pushes him out and falls onto a garbage truck.
-He wakes up in his mansion, and gathers his staff to help fight back against Frost.
+The next morning, Blake fends off another attack from Blight and his henchmen, but a decorated Santa Claus pushes him out and falls onto a garbage truck.
+He wakes up in his mansion and gathers his staff to help fight back against Frost.
 However, they speed past Hinkley again and are given chase.
-They manage to outrun the police but they are stopped by other patrol cars who try to blow up Thorn's vehicle with a rocket launcher, but they end up destroying Hinkley's car instead.
+They manage to outrun the police, but they are stopped by other patrol cars that try to blow up Thorn's vehicle with a rocket launcher, but they end up destroying Hinkley's car instead.

-He rescues the kids as well as Leslie and Clayton, the latter revealing that the once grew up in the orphanage with Ebner as his best friend until they had a falling out.
+He rescues the kids, as well as Leslie and Clayton, the latter of whom reveals that they grew up in the orphanage together, with Ebner as his best friend, until they had a falling out.
 They all defeat the henchmen, and Lenny helps out as well, having felt guilty about betraying the orphanage.
-Frost and his henchmen are arrested, but the orphanage is destroyed due to the overload of the crystals.
+Frost and his henchmen are arrested, but the orphanage is destroyed by a crystal overload.
 Frost's compound is now the new orphanage founded and helped run by Blake.
 Many more orphans have joined since then.
 They all watch through a telescope at Frost and his henchman doing hard labor in the prison yard.